ericjchoi/google-books/README.md

 - `Save` button click stores the book data into mongoDB
 - `Saved` page renders saved book data from mongoDB
 - `delete` button click deletes the book data from mongoDB

-## Under construction
-- handle erroneous app usage e.g. meaningless search word entry and duplicated save attempt, etc.
+- handle meaningless search word entry with no match page
-- deploy to Heroku
+- deployment to Heroku

 ## Technologies used
 - HTML, CSS, Javascript, Bootstrap